Resource-Bounded Kolmogorov Complexity Provides an Obstacle to Soficness of Multidimensional Shifts: Epitomes

+Similarly, we say that an o-epitome function is \emph{computable with oracle $\cal O$} if there are algorithms that can compute the mappings ${\cal E}$ and the relations $\preccurlyeq$ given the access to oracle $\cal O$.
+We can also talk about o-epitome functions that are \emph{exp-time computable} with an oracle. \end{definition}

-Definition~\ref{d:epitome} can be viewed as a special case of Definition~\ref{d:ordered-epitome}.
-If ${\cal E}_n$ is a family of exp-time computable epitomes in the sense of Definition~\ref{d:epitome} and $\leq_n$ is an arbitrary effectively computable order on the ${\cal E}_n$-epitomes, then $({\cal E}_n,\leq_n)$ is an exp-time computable family of ordered epitomes in the sense of Definition~\ref{d:ordered-epitome} (in Definition~\ref{d:epitome}, the neighborhood $R$ enforces the exact value of ${\cal E}_n(P')$ over all $P'$ compatible with $R$, while in Definition~\ref{d:ordered-epitome} we need to enforce only the maximum of ${\cal E}_n(P')$).
+Plain epitome functions from Definition~\ref{d:epitome} can be viewed as a special case of Definition~\ref{d:ordered-epitome}.
+If ${\cal E}$ is a computable (or exp-time computable) epitome in the sense of Definition~\ref{d:epitome} and if $\preccurlyeq$ is an arbitrary effectively computable (exp-time computable) order on the ${\cal E}$-epitomes, then $({\cal E},\preccurlyeq)$ is a computable (or, respectively, an exp-time computable) o-epitome function in the sense of Definition~\ref{d:ordered-epitome}.
+In Definition~\ref{d:epitome} the neighborhood $R$ enforces the exact value of ${\cal E}(P')$ over all $P'$ compatible with $R$, while in Definition~\ref{d:ordered-epitome} $R$ enforces only the maximum of ${\cal E}(P')$.

+Remark~\ref{r:abuse} applies to the o-epitome functions: we may abuse notation and talk about ordered epitomes that are integer numbers (or vectors of integer numbers, or finite patterns, and so on) and their Kolmogorov complexities.